 Once pupils are familiar with Sets 1 to 3 they continue to consolidate their understanding of phonemes/graphemes in reading and writing lessons.

-For more information about our phonics scheme please talk to your child’s class teacher.
+For more information about our phonics scheme please read our Reading Strategy or talk to your child’s class teacher.

 For more information on Accelerated Reader, please see the Parent Guide at the bottom of this page.

 Pupils not using Accelerated Reader: